chahatgoyal/Real-Time-Human-Activity-Recognition-Drones/README.md

 # Introduction

-This Project is based upon recognizing human activities through drone survillence, it is a pert of my undergoing reserch on UAV survillance.This is based on Real-time and multi-frame based recognition algorithms.
-It uses different classifier on joint estimates obtained through openpose for obtaining segmented activity like Nearest Neighbors")
+This Project is based upon recognizing human activities through drone surveillance; it is a part of my undergoing research on UAV survillance.This is based on Real-time and multi-frame based recognition algorithms.
+It uses different classifier on joint estimates obtained through open pose for obtaining segmented activity like
++ Nearest Neighbors
 + Linear SVM
 + RBF SVM
 + Gaussian Process